Easy Cranberry Sauce Recipe

 Be sure to check out 10 Thanksgiving Hacks to make your day Stress-Free.

 You sure can!
-Go ahead and make this up to a week in advance.
+Feel free to prepare this up to a week in advance.
 This will free up your time in the kitchen during the holidays.

-Store Orange Cranberry Sauce in an airtight container in the fridge for up to a week.
+Refrigerator: Store cranberry sauce in an airtight container in the fridge for up to a week.

-Place cranberry sauce in a freezer-safe container and freeze for 3 months.
+Freezer: Place the cranberry sauce in a freezer-safe container and freeze for up to 3 months.
 Defrost in the refrigerator before serving.

 Yes, you can use frozen cranberries if fresh ones are not available.
 I usually buy several extra bags when they are in season and freeze them to use later in the year.